 Cedar shakes and shingles make truly beautiful roofing options.
 Depending on the type and style of cedar roofing you choose, you can give your home that rustic, elegant look and feel.
 Today’s homeowners have plenty of shake roof options from which to choose.

 But what is a shake roof?
-Our roofing experts at Nelson Contracting in Lincoln, NE, will help you better understand this roofing material that keeps growing in popularity.
+Our roofing experts at Nelson Contracting in Lincoln and Omaha, NE, will help you better understand this roofing material that keeps growing in popularity.
 If you’re ready to start your new cedar shake roof installation or need assistance, call us today at (402) 464-2418.

 What Is a Shake Roof?

 A shake roof is a premium roof system made of natural wood (typically cedar or California redwood) materials.
 A shake refers to the individual wooden shingle applied to create a roof.
 The old version of shake roofing was made by hand-splitting a block of wood.